Copyright (c) 2012-2023 by the GalSim developers team on GitHub

 [docs] def _shift(self, dx, dy): """Equivalent to `shift`, but without the overhead of sanity checks or option to give the shift as a PositionD.
 Also, it won't propagate any noise attribute.
 Parameters: dx: The x-component of the shift to apply dy: The y-component of the shift to apply Returns: the shifted object. """ new_obj = transform._Transform(self, offset=(dx,dy)) return new_obj

 [docs] def atRedshift(self, redshift): """Create a version of the current object with a different redshift.
 For regular GSObjects, this method doesn't do anything aside from setting a ``redshift`` attribute with the given value.
-But this allows duck typing with ChromaticObjects where this function will adjust the SED appropriately.
-Returns: the object with the new redshift """ ret = copy.copy(self) ret._redshift = redshift return ret
+But this allows duck typing with ChromaticObjects where this function will adjust the SED appropriately. .. warning:: This method has been deprecated as of version 2.5.3.
+Returns: the object with the new redshift """ from .deprecated import depr depr('atRedshift', '2.5.3', 'obj = copy.copy(obj); obj.redshift = redshift') ret = copy.copy(self) ret.redshift = redshift return ret

 # Make sure the image is defined with the right size and wcs for drawImage() def _setup_image(self, image, nx, ny, bounds, add_to_image, dtype, center, odd=False): # If image is given, check validity of nx,ny,bounds: if image is not None: if bounds is not None: raise GalSimIncompatibleValuesError( "Cannot provide bounds if image is provided", bounds=bounds, image=image) if nx is not None or ny is not None: raise GalSimIncompatibleValuesError( "Cannot provide nx,ny if image is provided", nx=nx, ny=ny, image=image) if dtype is not None and image.array.dtype != dtype: raise GalSimIncompatibleValuesError( "Cannot specify dtype != image.array.dtype if image is provided", dtype=dtype, image=image) # Resize the given image if necessary if not image.bounds.isDefined(): # Can't add to image if need to resize if add_to_image: raise GalSimIncompatibleValuesError( "Cannot add_to_image if image bounds are not defined", add_to_image=add_to_image, image=image) N = self.getGoodImageSize(1.0) if odd: N += 1 bounds = _BoundsI(1,N,1,N) image.resize(bounds) # Else use the given image as is # Otherwise, make a new image else: # Can't add to image if none is provided. if add_to_image: raise GalSimIncompatibleValuesError( "Cannot add_to_image if image is None", add_to_image=add_to_image, image=image) # Use bounds or nx,ny if provided if bounds is not None: if nx is not None or ny is not None: raise GalSimIncompatibleValuesError( "Cannot set both bounds and (nx, ny)", nx=nx, ny=ny, bounds=bounds) if not bounds.isDefined(): raise GalSimValueError("Cannot use undefined bounds", bounds) image = Image(bounds=bounds, dtype=dtype) elif nx is not None or ny is not None: if nx is None or ny is None: raise GalSimIncompatibleValuesError( "Must set either both or neither of nx, ny", nx=nx, ny=ny) image = Image(nx, ny, dtype=dtype) if center is not None: image.shift(_PositionI(np.floor(center.x+0.5-image.true_center.x), np.floor(center.y+0.5-image.true_center.y))) else: N = self.getGoodImageSize(1.0) if odd: N += 1 image = Image(N, N, dtype=dtype) if center is not None: image.setCenter(_PositionI(np.ceil(center.x), np.ceil(center.y))) return image def _local_wcs(self, wcs, image, offset, center, use_true_center, new_bounds): # Get the local WCS at the location of the object. if wcs._isUniform: return wcs.local() elif image is None: bounds = new_bounds else: bounds = image.bounds if not bounds.isDefined(): raise GalSimIncompatibleValuesError( "Cannot provide non-local wcs with automatically sized image", wcs=wcs, image=image, bounds=new_bounds) elif center is not None: obj_cen = center elif use_true_center: obj_cen = bounds.true_center else: obj_cen = bounds.center # Convert from PositionI to PositionD obj_cen = _PositionD(obj_cen.x, obj_cen.y) # _parse_offset has already turned offset=None into PositionD(0,0), so it is safe to add. obj_cen += offset return wcs.local(image_pos=obj_cen) def _parse_offset(self, offset): if offset is None: return _PositionD(0,0) elif isinstance(offset, Position): return _PositionD(offset.x, offset.y) else: # Let python raise the appropriate exception if this isn't valid. return _PositionD(offset[0], offset[1]) def _parse_center(self, center): # Almost the same as _parse_offset, except we leave it as None in that case. if center is None: return None elif isinstance(center, Position): return _PositionD(center.x, center.y) else: # Let python raise the appropriate exception if this isn't valid. return _PositionD(center[0], center[1]) def _get_new_bounds(self, image, nx, ny, bounds, center): if image is not None and image.bounds.isDefined(): return image.bounds elif nx is not None and ny is not None: b = BoundsI(1,nx,1,ny) if center is not None: b = b.shift(_PositionI(np.floor(center.x+0.5)-b.center.x, np.floor(center.y+0.5)-b.center.y)) return b elif bounds is not None and bounds.isDefined(): return bounds else: return BoundsI() def _adjust_offset(self, new_bounds, offset, center, use_true_center): # Note: this assumes self is in terms of image coordinates. if center is not None: if new_bounds.isDefined(): offset += center - new_bounds.center else: # Then will be created as even sized image. offset += _PositionD(center.x-np.ceil(center.x), center.y-np.ceil(center.y)) elif use_true_center: # For even-sized images, the SBProfile draw function centers the result in the # pixel just up and right of the real center.
 So shift it back to make sure it really # draws in the center. # Also, remember that numpy's shape is ordered as [y,x] dx = offset.x dy = offset.y shape = new_bounds.numpyShape() if shape[1] % 2 == 0: dx -= 0.5 if shape[0] % 2 == 0: dy -= 0.5 offset = _PositionD(dx,dy) return offset def _determine_wcs(self, scale, wcs, image, default_wcs=None): # Determine the correct wcs given the input scale, wcs and image. if wcs is not None: if scale is not None: raise GalSimIncompatibleValuesError( "Cannot provide both wcs and scale", wcs=wcs, scale=scale) if not isinstance(wcs, BaseWCS): raise TypeError("wcs must be a BaseWCS instance") if image is not None: image.wcs = None elif scale is not None: wcs = PixelScale(scale) if image is not None: image.wcs = None elif image is not None and image.wcs is not None: wcs = image.wcs # If the input scale <= 0, or wcs is still None at this point, then use the Nyquist scale: if wcs is None or (wcs._isPixelScale and not wcs.scale > 0): if default_wcs is None: wcs = PixelScale(self.nyquist_scale) else: wcs = default_wcs return wcs def _prepareDraw(self): # Do any work that was postponed until drawImage. pass